ikjordan/picozx81/README.md

 + Support for Chroma 80 and Chroma 81
 + Support for programs which use more than 32 columns or 24 rows of characters
 + ZonX, QS and TV Sound emulation
++ Ability to save and load to cassette
 + Emulated QS UDG
 + 50Hz and 60Hz emulation
 + Emulator display refresh decoupled from Pico display rate